DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

-The same observation can be made about intermedial studies in the French-speaking world, with the exception of research activities in Canada around the Centre de recherche sur l\'intermédialité at the Université de Montréal.
+The same observation can be made about intermedial studies in the French-speaking world, with the exception of research activities in Canada around the Centre de recherche sur l'intermédialité at the Université de Montréal.
 Works by Philippe Marion on linkages between media,[^14] by François Odin on the 'births' of cinema, by Jean-Luc Déotte on the concept of apparatus[^15] and by the Toulouse group[^16]